fitbenchmarking/fitbenchmarking/docs/source/contributors/guidelines.rst

 Documentation
 =============

-Any new code will be accepted only if there is relevent documentation for it in the corresponding pull request.
+Any new code will be accepted only if the documentation, written in sphinx and found in `docs/`, has been updated accordingly, and the docstrings in the code have been updated where neccessary.

-===
-Git
-===

-Branches should be created from master, and by convention follow the pattern "nnn_description" where nnn is the issue number.

 =======
 Testing